 Next Steps for 2020

-Thanks to new support into 2023 from the BC Salmon Restoration and Innovation Fund (BCSRIF), the Rockfish Conservation Project will be continuing and expanding further over the next few years with the University of Victoria taking over as lead of the project, with new additional partners such as the Angler’s Atlas, Ball State University (BCU), and Fisheries and Oceans Canada (DFO).
+Thanks to new support into 2023 from the BC Salmon Restoration and Innovation Fund (BCSRIF), the Rockfish Conservation Project will be continuing and expanding further over the next few years with the University of Victoria taking over as new lead of the project, with additional partners being the Angler’s Atlas, Ball State University (BCU), and Fisheries and Oceans Canada (DFO).
 The Galiano Conservancy remains a major partner in the project, and will be continuing our monitoring of RCA compliance through trail cameras and surveys, and our outreach efforts to educate recreational fishers each summer.

 Moving forward, the Rockfish Conservation Project is building on the substantial knowledge gained through previous research and is planning to extend these marine conservation efforts.
 There is continued information gathering (e.g. fisher interviews, and camera monitoring of RCA’s) and sharing (i.e., public talks, posters, youtube video) activities planned for the future.

 Rockfish News: Learn more and get involved!

 Education is key!
-The following link is a great article demonstrating how important education is to the success of Rockfish conservation.
 While the Rockfish project is seeing a rise in awareness, a continuous effort in fighting for the conservation of Rockfish populations is needed.
 If you would like to read further about this project, check out the article done by Hakai Magazine.
 Please note the article forgot to mention the Valdes Island conservancy as one of the original partners in this project from 2014 to 2019.
 Thank you to all who have supported this work!